“Happy wife, happy life!” sang Suleiman, our Bedouin hiking guide.

 Sustainability at Feynan Ecolodge Jordan

-Feynan is totally off-grid.
-This is an amazing thing to me, but as the most advanced ‘eco’ hotel in Jordan, Feynan Ecolodge takes its sustainability very seriously.
+Feynan Ecolodge is totally off-grid.
+As the most advanced ‘eco’ hotel in Jordan, Feynan takes its sustainability very seriously.
 The lodge generates 100% of its own electricity through solar panels on the roof, and stores excess power in batteries.
 Only essential low-wattage appliances in the kitchen and lobby use electric light, and yes, you can power your cell phone if necessary.
 Lodge rooms and the dining areas are all candle-lit, making for magical evenings perfect for rooftop stargazing.

 The environmental focus and sustainability of Feynan Ecolodge works because Feynan is just as focused on promoting the local economic sustainability of the 45 families in the neighbouring Bedouin community.
 The property purchases local food and supplies, organizes cultural experiences, and employs young men as drivers, staff, and activity guides.